hdShang/arxiv-daily/docs/cs-LG/2025-08-18/papers/250816643v1-from-classical-probabilistic-latent-variable-models-to-modern-genera.md

 ---
 layout: default
-title: From Classical Probabilistic Latent Variable Models to Modern Generative AI: A Unified Perspective
+title: "From Classical Probabilistic Latent Variable Models to Modern Generative AI: A Unified Perspective"
 ---

 # From Classical Probabilistic Latent Variable Models to Modern Generative AI: A Unified Perspective